 - A. has a Federal Tax Identification number.
 In cases where the VENDOR is outside of the United States, they must possess an equivalent form of registration or license with the government of their home nation that establishes and validates their status as a legitimate business licensed to operate within that country. - B. is not a "wholly owned subsidiary" of a FIRST Robotics Competition team or collection of teams.
-While there may be some individuals affiliated with both a team and the VENDOR, the business and activities of the team and VENDOR must be completely separable. - C. must be able to ship any general (i.e., non-FIRST unique) product within 5 business days of receiving a valid purchase request.
-It is recognized that certain unusual circumstances (such as 1,000 FIRST teams all ordering the same part at once from the same VENDOR) may cause atypical delays in shipping due to backorders for even the largest VENDORS.
-Such delays due to higher-than-normal order rates are excused. - D. should maintain sufficient stock or production capability to fill teams' orders within a reasonable period during the season (less than 1 week).
+While there may be some individuals affiliated with both a team and the VENDOR, the business and activities of the team and VENDOR must be completely separable. - C. should maintain sufficient stock or production capability so they are able to ship any general (i.e., non-FIRST unique) product within 5 business days of receiving a valid purchase request.
+It is recognized that certain unusual circumstances (such as such as a global supply chain disruption and/or 1,000 FIRST teams all ordering the same part at once from the same VENDOR) may cause atypical delays in shipping due to backorders for even the largest VENDORS.
+Such delays due to higher-than-normal order rates are excused.
 This criterion may not apply to custom-built items from a source that is both a VENDOR and a fabricator.

 For example, a VENDOR may sell flexible belting that the team wishes to procure to use as treads on their drive system.
 The VENDOR cuts the belting to a custom length from standard shelf stock that is typically available, welds it into a loop to make a tread, and ships it to a team.
 The fabrication of the tread takes the VENDOR 2 weeks.
-This would be considered a FABRICATED ITEM, and the 2-week ship time is acceptable.
+This would be considered a FABRICATED ITEM, and the 2week ship time is acceptable.
 Alternately, the team may decide to fabricate the treads themselves.
 To satisfy this criterion, the VENDOR would just have to ship a length of belting from shelf stock (i.e. a COTS item) to the team within 5 business days and leave the welding of the cuts to the team.

-E. makes their products available to all FIRST Robotics Competition teams.
+D. makes their products available to all FIRST Robotics Competition teams.
 A VENDOR must not limit supply or make a product available to just a limited number of FIRST Robotics Competition teams.

-The intent of this definition it to be as inclusive as possible to permit access to all legitimate sources, while preventing ad hoc organizations from providing special-purpose products to a limited subset of teams in an attempt to circumvent the cost accounting rules.
+The intent of this definition is to be as inclusive as possible to permit access to all legitimate sources, while preventing ad hoc organizations from providing special-purpose products to a limited subset of teams in an attempt to circumvent the cost accounting rules.